 So, what can you do to help improve bad knees (and what should you avoid)?

-All people should be mindful during any workout that knees stay in line with toes, not wavering in or out of alignment during an exercise.
+First of all, whether you have knee problems or not, all of us should be mindful during any workout that — knees stay in line with toes, not wavering in or out of alignment during an exercise.
 This includes when doing step exercises and when performing squats.
-The worst exercises for knee joints for people with bad knees include full-arc knee extension including using the machine at the gym, full-deep lunges, deep squats and the Hurdler’s stretches because these exercises place excessive strain on the knee joints and can increase pain and cause injury.
+The worst exercises for knee joints for people with bad knees include full-arc knee extension including using the machine at the gym, full-deep lunges, deep squats, and Hurdler’s stretches, because these exercises place excessive strain on the knee joints and can increase pain and cause injury.
 These exercises are especially harmful when not performed properly, which can also increase risk of injury.

 The best exercises that you can do to help improve strength, flexibility, and to improve knee function include partial squats, step-ups, side lying leg lifts, inner-thigh leg lifts, calf-raises, straight leg raises, short-arc leg extensions and hamstring stretching (focusing on perfect form, to the point of no pain, and with no extra resistance until injury is resolved).
 These are the best exercises to target a variety of lower extremity musculature that can help to improve knee function and decrease knee pain.